United States Immigration

 Applicants have two ways to invest in the EB-5 visa program:

 - Direct: Make a direct investment into a new or existing business that creates 10 new full-time jobs.
-In this case, the business plan is written for the investor.
+In this case, the business plan is written for a single investor.

 - Regional Center: Invest through a regional center business, which offers the opportunity to invest in a business ‘project’ without having direct management involvement.
 Regional centers can create qualifying jobs for direct employees, and for indirect employees, which can be calculated by economists.
 In this case, the business plan is written for the regional center.